Best Steps To Grow Lentils In Containers

 History & Origin Lentils

-Lentils have been a source of nourishment for our ancestors since prehistoric times and are believed to have their origins in the Near East or the Mediterranean region.
-They are one of the first domesticated crops, and the oldest pulse crop known to man.
+Lentils have nourished our ancestors since prehistoric times and are believed to have origins in the Near East or the Mediterranean region.
+They are one of the first domesticated crops and the oldest pulse crop known to man.

 There is also proof that the Egyptians, Romans, and Hebrews consumed this legume.
 The Bible also mentions lentils; one instance is in the narrative of Esau, who gave up, found in the book of Genesis.

-The plant has numerous long ascending branches and grows between 15 and 45 cm (6 and 18 inches) tall.
-Six pairs of oblong-linear leaflets, each about 15 mm (0.5 inches) in length and ending in a spine, make up the alternating compound leaves.
+The plant has numerous ascending branches and grows between 15 and 45 cm (6 and 18 inches).
+The alternating compound leaves consist of six pairs of oblong linear leaflets, each about 15 mm (0.5 inches) long and ending in a spine.

 Two to four light blue flowers appear in the leaf axils in early July or June.
 Two seeds in the shape of a double convex lens measuring around 4-6 mm (0.17-0.24 inch) in diameter are contained in the little pods, which are broadly oblong and slightly inflated.